cncf/toc/PRINCIPLES.md

 ## Not a Standards Body

-_Principle: CNCF promotes interoperability via interfaces that get real-world use_
+_Principle: Promote interfaces over standards for real world use._

 Users and vendors both want as little friction as possible when it comes to integration.
 Taking any two projects and putting them into a larger stack, product, platform, solution, etc., is always easier when this is the case.
 For example, cloud native storage vendors want as few moving parts as possible when it comes to making their products and services work with the various emerging container platforms.
 At the same time, the world is littered with the untouchable remains of failed ‘standards’ that promised to provide interoperability but did not get traction.